-A dynamical topic vector, whose dimension is equal to the total number of detected topics, is associated to each user.
-Each component of this vector indicates whether the corresponding user has tweeted more or less than the average population about the corresponding topic, as a function of time (see "Methods").
-As we have determined the communities (topics) in a semantic network that includes the tweets of the followers of all considered media, this procedure ensures that we do not miss topics which might be of scarce importance for followers of @nytimes, but relevant for followers of other media.
+Each user is characterized by a dynamical topic vector whose dimension is equal to the total number of detected topics.
+Each component of this vector indicates whether the corresponding user has tweeted more or less than the average population about the corresponding topic, as a function of time (see Methods).